Find a spider by...

 May be too small to harm a human

 was not fully mature when photographed.
-There are no available images of Tharrhalea irrorata, the only other Tharrhalea species known to be present in Australia,
+This was the only Tharrhalea species known to be present in Australia until recently when the many Australian Diaea species

 Spider(s) with a very similar appearance: Members of several other thomisid genera.